emmorts/docker-qbittorrentvpn/README.md

 1. Set `PUID` and `PGID` to match your host user: `id $(whoami)`
 2. Check permissions on your host directories
 3. Make sure the /downloads volume is properly mounted

-## FAQ

-**Q: Does this container work with ARM devices like Raspberry Pi?**
-A: Yes, the container supports both x86_64 and ARM64 architectures.

-**Q: How does the killswitch work?**
-A: The killswitch uses iptables rules to block all internet traffic except through the VPN tunnel, ensuring no data leaks if the VPN disconnects.

-**Q: Can I use this with my NAS?**
-A: Yes, the container is compatible with most NAS systems that support Docker, including Synology, QNAP, and Unraid.

-**Q: Which VPN providers are supported?**
-A: Any provider that offers standard OpenVPN or WireGuard configurations is supported.

 ## Support